thehyve/glowing-bear-site/docs/technical/index.md

 # tranSMART data model

-Below is the tranSMART 17.1 data model.
-The underlying i2b2 data model is indicated with a blue background.
+Below is the **class model** for tranSMART Glowing Bear, giving the relationship between all core concepts:

-![tranSMART 17.1 data model][tranSMART_2017_data_model]
+![tranSMART Glowing Bear class diagram][transmart_gb_class_diagram]

 With this data model we can model both *health care datasets*, having absolute timestamps and hospital visits, and *studies and clinical trials*, by using the study and study-specific visits.

-In this flexible star-schema data model, the observations have the following domains:
+In the flexible star-schema data model, the observations have the following dimensions:
 * **Patient**: For uniquely capturing the study subject
 * **Concept**: For capturing the variable in a tree hierarchy structure
 * **Start/End Date**: Absolute timestamps linked to the specific observation